How Structure Cellars came to be:

 Finally a married couple, our first winery was our basement converted into a fermentation space and a barrel room.
 Often it felt like half the time was spent winemaking, and the other half was spent moving things around to have the space to make wine!
 If there is one thing that I can say for sure it is that when my sweet husband gets his mind stuck on something - that is it.
 His mind and passion for winemaking just grew with every single obstacle.

-On December 13, 2014 a huge and amazing part of our dream (with a LOT of work) fell into place.
-We have a new winery and tasting room!
+On December 13, 2014 a huge and amazing part of our dream (with a LOT of work) finally fell into place.
+We had a new winery and tasting room called "The BLUEPRINT" room.
+Known for the casual atmosphere, nice people, cute winery dogs and the old school hip-hop music, Seattle had found the tasting room that it didn't even know was missing.

 Now, as we pour ourselves into each vintage, we count ourselves lucky every single day.